Man who killed calf in Home Depot lot charged with cruelty

 The killing sparked an outcry from animal activists.

-The manager of the halal butcher shop, Bilal Musid, apologized but said his employees worried the calf would hurt someone if wasn’t stopped.
+The manager of the halal butcher shop, Bilal Musid, has apologized but said his employees worried the calf would hurt someone if wasn’t stopped.

 It was not immediately clear whether Musaed had an attorney.